The problem is the middle

 Start here

-- See the evaluator taxonomy - the four choices, the technique catalog, and the maturity curve.
+The evaluator's four commitments, the technique catalog, gate economics, and the maturity curve.

-- Read the grounding - the research the mechanism rests on, and what PAA adds.
+The research the mechanism rests on, and what PAA adds to each piece.